sarapohland/competency-counterfactuals/README.md

 # Explaining Competency with Counterfactuals

-This is the codebase for the paper titled "Explaining Low Perception Model Competency with High-Competency Counterfactuals," which was submitted to the 3rd World Conference on eXplainable Artificial Intelligence (xAI).
+This is the codebase for the paper titled "Explaining Low Perception Model Competency with High-Competency Counterfactuals," which will be presented at the 3rd World Conference on eXplainable Artificial Intelligence (xAI) in July.
+The paper is available as a preprint on [arXiv](https://arxiv.org/abs/2504.05254).
 This README describes how to reproduce the results achieved in this paper.

 ## 0) Set Up Codebase